Jantalus/tesis/TracerPIN_modified/README.md

 Why use this tool?
 ----------------------
-To trace the actual CPU loads and stores performed on a variable in a program execution. **Mainly static or dynamic primitive types OR arrays of primitive types.**
+To trace the actual CPU loads and stores performed on a variable in a program execution. **Mainly for static or dynamic primitive types, or arrays of primitive types.**

 Motivation
 ----------

-**The development of this tool is motivated for tracing variables of high volume in number crunching scenarios.
+**The development of this tool is designed for tracing variables of high volume in number crunching scenarios.
 For instance a large matrix that represents an image.**

-*You could also use it for smaller variables* or to trace all memory operations of a program, but it's not the main objective.
+*You could also use it for smaller variables* or to trace all memory operations of a program, but it's not the primary use case.

 Expected use-case
 -----------------